MikeHopley/ftl-ships-strategy/index.md

 Early reactor upgrades are expensive.
 In the early game, avoid buying more than you absolutely need.
 You can get by with much less than you might think, for quite some time.

-Don't forget that two Zoltans can completely [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), and can also [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) when you have multiple layers.
+Don’t forget that two Zoltans can completely [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), and can also [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) when you have multiple layers.

-Backup battery's cooldown resets when you jump.
+Backup battery’s cooldown resets when you jump.

 ## Mantis A

 Shields-3, shields-4, then look for a weapon.
-Don't forget weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together.
+Don’t forget weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together.
 Mantis Pheromones is somewhat useful, but also fine to sell.
 Small Bomb is a great boarding support weapon, and can also disable enemy weapons.
 Use it liberally in sector 1 to reduce risk.

 When completely safe, destroy systems for surrender offers (as low as 1 hull).
 Boarding with 3 crew can often disable clone/medbays without spending missiles.

 Start two Mantis in the teleporter.
-I like the third Mantis on piloting, as that's closer to the teleporter and makes the Engi more mobile.
+I like the third Mantis on piloting, as that’s closer to the teleporter and makes the Engi more mobile.
 Start your fourth crew on weapons, then run to engines as needed.

 Consider upgrading teleporter somewhat early, as this lets you board automated ships.